-The announcement is in line with government advice on social distancing and other guidelines in response to dealing with COVID-19.
+The announcement is in line with government advice on non-essential contact in response to dealing with the current COVID-19 coronavirus outbreak.

-The hire of community facilities managed by the Town Council, including the James West Community Centre in Brunel Drive, Fleur de Lys Meeting Room in Market Street and Southview Community Rooms in Western Road, has been suspended until such time as government guidelines allow for public gatherings at community hall facilities.
+The hire of community facilities managed by the Town Council, including the James West Community Centre in Brunel Drive, Fleur de Lys Meeting Room in Market Street and Southview Community Rooms in Western Road, have been suspended and all upcoming events cancelled or postponed for now.

 “I’d like to take this opportunity to thank the public for their understanding of these necessary precautions as we take every step possible to ensure their wellbeing and safety – and that of our members and staff.”

 Terry Hall, Communications & Public Information Officer

 Hailsham Town Council, Market Street, Hailsham, East Sussex, BN27 2AE